Top 15 Beaches Near Athens

 In case you want to escape the cosmopolitan thrill of organized beaches and seek a more relaxed option, Porto Rafti has the perfect destination for you.

-Erotospilia, meaning ‘lovers’ cave’ in Greek, is a sandy coast that you are free to go and enjoy, in some peace and quiet.
-Erotospilia is a popular destination among the Greek youth, especially during sunsets.
+Erotospilia, meaning ‘lovers’ cave’ in Greek, is a sandy coast that you are free to go and enjoy in some peace and quiet.
+Erotospilia is a popular destination among Greek youth, especially during sunsets.

-There are no sunbeds or umbrellas, but you are welcome to bring your own equipment.
+There are no sunbeds or beach umbrellas, but you are welcome to bring your own equipment.

-A beach bar is at a close distance, in case you want to grab something to drink and the coastal road of Porto Rafti is filled with small taverns and restaurants for you to enjoy some original Greek dishes after you’re done swimming.
+A beach bar is at a close distance, in case you want to grab something to drink, and the coastal road of Porto Rafti is filled with small taverns and restaurants for you to enjoy some original dishes of Greek food after you’re done swimming in one of the best beaches.

 Artemida Beach